ShardulJadhav8778/DBA_AI_Program/README.md

 ## Goal

 To develop practical skills in data analytics and business analytics and build a strong portfolio of real-world projects.

+## Learning Progress

+### Python

+- [x] Day 01 - Python Basics

+More topics and daily practical work will be added as I progress through the program.